nishan-paul-2022/MarkdownPDF/docs/PWA.md

-# Progressive Web App (PWA) Strategy for MarkdownPDF
+# Progressive Web App (PWA) Strategy for Markify

-As a top-tier UI/UX expert and lead product engineer, I have analyzed your MarkdownPDF application.
+As a top-tier UI/UX expert and lead product engineer, I have analyzed your Markify application.
 Transforming a web app into a Progressive Web App (PWA) isn't just about checkboxes; it's about elevating the user's relationship with the tool from "a website I visit" to "a utility I own."

 Here is the strategic breakdown for your project.

-## 1. Does MarkdownPDF Really Need to Be a PWA?
+## 1. Does Markify Really Need to Be a PWA?

 **Decision: Absolutely Yes.**